spsforks/QB64-Wiki/_INSTRREV.md

 ```text

 libqb_1_2_000000000000.o

 ```

-*Example 2:* Searching for multiple instances of a substring inside a base string, going from the end to the start.
+Searching for multiple instances of a substring inside a base string, going from the end to the start.

 ```vb